-When SIGB compression is not used:
+When SIGB compression is disabled:

-The HE-SIG-B Common field includes RU Allocation subfields to specify the RU assignment and the number of users per RU for each 20 MHz bandwidth segment.
+The HE-SIG-B common field includes RU allocation subfields to specify the RU assignment and the number of users per RU for each 20 MHz bandwidth segment.

 The 802.11ax Parameterization for Waveform Generation and Simulation example introduces the concepts associated with HE transmission modes, RU allocation, and parameterization.